1. What is WIOCC?

 10. What types of products and services does WIOCC offer?

-WIOCC offers three types of services – point-to-point connectivity between any locations on its global network, IP Transit and Colocation service for ISPs in Africa.
+WIOCC offers three types of services – point-to-point connectivity between any locations on its global network (including Metro locations throughout the Johannesburg/Pretoria metropolitan area), IP Transit and Colocation service for ISPs in Africa.

 - dedicated point-to-point bandwidth (up to STM64) anywhere on WIOCC’s global network: